Arson Suspect Arrested In Connection To Fire, Building Collapse That Killed Philadelphia Fire Lt. Sean Williamson

 Thiel says the department will remember him as one of their best.

 “It should be evident after watching the hundreds, probably thousands of people who filed through here this morning, that he knew how to do his job.
-He was truly one of our best,” Thiel said.MORE NEWS: New Jersey Father Writes 2 LGBTQ Children's Books For Better Representation, Teaching Tolerance To Children
+He was truly one of our best,” Thiel said.MORE NEWS: Fourth Of July Firework Prices Skyrocketing Amid Inflation, Supply Shortage

 CBS3’s Joe Holden and Ross DiMattei contributed to this report.